 RedBet are a Swedish firm who were founded in 2002 and began operating online in 2004.
 Owned by Redbet Gaming Ltd, they now operate out of Malta.
 In addition to a bookmaker, RedBet offer a casino, live casino and poker room.
-They have also recently been licensed by the UK Gambling Commission who now require all bookmakers (irrespective of company location) to be regulated in order to offer their services to UK clients.
+They have also recently been licensed by the UK Gambling Commission who now require all bookmakers (irrespective of company location) to be regulated in order to offer their services to UK clients (Kindly note that as of February 2020, RedBet are no longer accepting UK players).
 In this review, we take a look at all aspects of RedBet’s service, assessing their website, markets, competitiveness of odds and much more.

 The RedBet website is slick, modern and intuitive.
 While there is a lot of visual stimulation on the landing page, it doesn’t look cluttered or difficult to follow.
 The list of different betting disciplines can be found at the top of the page on the menu bar, and towards the bottom are sliding graphics for each sport, with promotions and concessions featured on a larger banner above.
 A red, white, grey and black theme is the colour scheme of choice, and works well.

 In the bookmaker, the list of events can be found on the left hand side of the page.
 There is a useful search bar which enables customers to easily access their desired market.
 The centre of the page is devoted to the most popular matches and events that are starting soon.
 Interestingly, the right hand side of the page lists the market movers; with a green or red arrow indicating which way the odds are moving.
 There is a useful statistics section (powered by Score24), covering 8 different sports.

 A mobile web app is automatically launched when visiting the website from a handheld device.
 Customers can access the bookie and live betting.

 RedBet provide their website in English, Swedish, Finnish, Norwegian, German and Polish.